NervanaSystems/aeon/doc/source/user_guide.rst

 Manifest file
 -------------

-The manifest file provides the dataloader with paths to the input and target data.
-The manifest file should contain a header line (that is ignored).
-Subsequent lines will have a record per line, formatted as:
+The manifest file provides the dataloader with an input and target pair.
+The manifest file should contain one record per line,

 .. code-block:: bash

-    filename, label
     <path_to_input_1>,<path_to_target_1>
     <path_to_input_2>,<path_to_target_2>
     ...